 Copyright © 1985 by Theosophical University Press (print version also available).
 Electronic version ISBN 1-55700-137-5.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in the electronic version of the text.
+For ease of searching, no diacritical marks appear in the electronic version of the text.

 PART I: COMMENTARY

 10 Voluspa (The Sibyl's Prophecy)

 11 Gylfaginning (The Apotheosis of Gylfe)

 13 Vaftrudnismal (The Lay of Illusion)